Cosmic Slop #131: The Michael Jackson Quandary

 Just because people claim Jackson didn’t molest them doesn’t mean he didn’t molest anyone.
 It also doesn’t necessarily mean he didn’t molest them specifically, as for many years Wade was one of them.
 People speaking out in his defence include former child stars Corey Feldman (who has since retracted his defence), Macaulay Culkin and Aaron Carter.
 Is it not possible that he just found it too risky to molest famous kids?

 A regular thing I’ve seen is that they’re both actors.
 This is disingenuous.
-Safechuck was in a few commercials when he was about ten years old and Robson has only played such challenging characters like “Wade“, “Dancer” and “Teenage Boy“.
+Safechuck was in a few commercials when he was about ten years old and Robson has only played such challenging characters as “Wade“, “Dancer” and “Teenage Boy“.
 So…no.

 The fans shrieking about biased media keep sharing this article, which was written by Joe Vogel, who has written books on Jackson and has even been involved in projects authorised by his estate (for example, he features prominently in the two Spike Lee documentaries).
+So who has more reason to be biased here?

 And in terms of the children he had around him, they’re all pretty similar: take a look at Robson, Safechuck, Arvizo and Chandler (and other, lesser known accusers Jason Francia, Terry George and Michael Jacobsagen).
 When I think now, it’s odd that he never had girls around him, or boys who weren’t traditionally good looking (for want of better words), or overweight boys.
 If you look at them side by side, it definitely looks like he had a type.
 Especially when he dressed them up like him.
 The same hats and military CTE jackets.
 It’s really odd, and creepy.